 Have you already purchased travel insurance?
 Insurance is essential especially in times of covid!
 The Insurance Promo comparator offers at least 10% off for blog readers and even pay on the card!

 Can you travel without a cell phone?
 Do not forget to leave Brazil with your international SIM card with real unlimited internet – and through the blog link you will take at least 15% off!

-For rent a car in canada for the lowest price search all rental companies at once on Rentcars.
+For rent a car in chile for the lowest price search all rental companies at once on Rentcars.
 They have an office in Brazil with service in Portuguese!